-5 These sermons frequently pointed out that the sun rises in much the same way that Jesus had a resurrection.
+6 These sermons frequently pointed out that the sun rises in much the same way that Jesus had a resurrection.
 These sermons would also point to Malachi 3:20 where the sun of justice arises in a way that is prophetic about Jesus.

-6 The New Catholic Encyclopedia, (2d Edition) Vol. 3, p.
+7 The New Catholic Encyclopedia, (2d Edition) Vol. 3, p.
 552.

-7 Kelly at 61.
+8 Kelly at 61.

-others in the Bible lived for exact year periods.
-In other words, when the Old Testament says that Moses was 120 when he died, these early church writers believed that 120 years were exactly 120 years ("Moses was one hundred and twenty years old when he died" Dt.
+What does the date of crucifixion have to do with the date of Christ' birth?
+During this early church time period, the church commonly believed that patriarchs and others in the Bible lived for exact year periods.
+In other words, when the Old Testament says that Moses was 120 when he died, many early church writers believed that 120 years were exactly 120 years ("Moses was one hundred and twenty years old when he died" Dt.
 34:7).)
 So, they reasoned, Moses must have died on the anniversary of his birth.
 Otherwise, scripture would have said Moses lived 119 years and 364 days, or whatever it would have been.
 In similar fashion, these writers believed that Jesus started his ministry when he was 30, not 29 and 11 months and 4 days, but 30.
 Evidently, these writers did not notice that Luke dates Jesus as being "about" 30 (Lk 3:23).